-Northern Oklahoma College Foundation, Inc. is a non-profit corporation (Oklahoma) for support of NOC and has been granted 501c status.
+Northern Oklahoma College Foundation, Inc. is a non-profit corporation (Oklahoma) for support of NOC and has been granted 501(c)3 status.
 Contributions to the Northern Oklahoma College Foundation for scholarship programs and other uses related to NOC are tax deductible under IRS regulations.
 Some contributions may not be tax-deductible or only a portion of the contribution qualifies as a tax deduction.
 Contact the Foundation for clarification on all types of contributions to the College.
 The Northern Oklahoma College Foundation shall receive contributions, acknowledge receipt to the donor(s), and will credit contributions to accounts established for approved fundraising groups.

-3.35.7 Processing of Gifts
+3.34.6 Processing of Gifts

-Contributions submitted to the Foundation office must be received within 48 hours.
+Contributions submitted to the Foundation office must be received within 48 hours of cash received, not at the end of the approved fundraising period.
 Cash contributions must be accompanied by the original envelope in which they are received.
 The donor's name and address must be clearly written on the envelope.
 In cases where at-will contributions are made, or in any other case where the donor cannot be identified, such cash contributions will be classified as anonymous.
-All monies deposited must be verified with a receipt completed by the Foundation office.
+All monies deposited must be verified and accompanied by a Contribution Deposit form filled out by the organization representative who is an approved signer on the foundation fund account.
+All gifts received are subject to the current Gift Fees Policy.
+Some fundraising monies handled through approved third-party vendors may also assess a processing fee prior to distribution.
+Additionally, a merchant services fee will be assessed by the Foundation for each third-party payment processed, such as but not limited to credit card payments.